 The Wastewater Division of the Utilities Department is responsible for the operation and maintenance of the Pocotaligo Wastewater Treatment Plant.
-This plant receives the wastewater from residential, commercial, and industrial users.
-The wastewater plant is operated to reduce the pollutants in the water before it is discharged to the Pocotaligo River.
-The plant also converts sludge, a byproduct of the treatment process, into a low-grade marketable fertilizer and soil conditioner.
+The plant receives wastewater from residential, commercial, and industrial users in Sumter and Mayesville.
+The plant is operated to treat the wastewater before it is discharged to the Pocotaligo River.
+The plant also converts sludge, a byproduct the treatment process, into a low-grade marketable soil enhancer.
 The Wastewater operation team consists of 24 members; a superintendent, an assistant superintendent, a pretreatment manager, a chemist, a lab technician, 2 lead operators, 4 biosolids operators, 8 shift operators, and 5 laborers.

-The department collected, treated, and discharged 3,356,300,000 gallons of wastewater during the year.
-The average amount treated and discharged daily was 9,195,000 gallons, and the highest amount, 16,340,000 gallons, was discharged on March 8, 2014.
-Pocotaligo Wastewater Treatment Facility produced and sold 1,095 tons of PocoNite for use as a low-grade fertilizer, and received 2,480,000 gallons of hauled waste from septic tanks and sludge from smaller sewage treatment plants in Sumter County during the year of 2014.
-The City has 24 permitted industries in its EPA mandated Industrial Pretreatment Program.
-Eleven of the industries are required to operate their own wastewater pretreatment system before discharging to the City.
+The department collects, treats and discharges close to 5 billion gallons of wastewater each year.
+The Pocotaligo Wastewater Treatment Facility produces and sells over 1,000 tons of PocoNite for use as a soil ehancer, and receives over 2,000,000 gallons of hauled waste from septic tanks and sludge from smaller sewage treatment plants in Sumter County each year.
+The City has over 20 permitted industries in its EPA mandated Industrial Pretreatment Program.

 Director of Utilities